yoowayey/DSS-module3-course-project/README.md

 5. From the data set in step 4, created a second, independent tidy data set with the average of each variable for each activity and each subject.

-The output text file of this project, [tidyave.txt] (https://github.com/yoowayey/DSS-module3-course-project/blob/master/tidyave.txt), consists of the averaged measurements across activities and subjects.
+The output text file of this project, [tidyave.txt](https://github.com/yoowayey/DSS-module3-course-project/blob/master/tidyave.txt), consists of the averaged measurements across activities and subjects.